Matthew Barry

 • Le Patourel v BT Group plc (CAT)

-Acting (with Ronit Kreisberger KC, Derek Spitz and Jack Williams) for the class representative in collective proceedings worth approximately £600m in relation to alleged excessive pricing by BT in abuse of its dominant position in the market for standalone landline services
+Appeared (with Ronit Kreisberger KC, Derek Spitz, Michael Armitage and Jack Williams) for the class representative in an 8-week trial of collective proceedings worth approximately £1b against BT arising from alleged excessive pricing in the market for standalone landline services.
+The case was one of The Lawyer’s Top 20 cases for 2024.

 • Churchill Gowns v Ede & Ravenscroft